 No matter what part of the world you live in you are probably experiencing some stress over the state of our planet and our economies and our politics and the sense of divisiveness that seems to pervade so many parts of our world right now.
 Stress is so pervasive in our world today and it effects our emotions, our bodies and our relationships.
 Because of this and because I have had a profoundly positive experience around dealing with stress and the effects of it I’m going to take the time to share this with you in the hopes that some of you might find it a useful tool to add to your bag of tricks for dealing with the challenges of being human today.

-By this time last year I had gone through 7 months of physical illness that had taken me to the emergency room in the middle of the night, many doctor visits and then to a specialist.
+By January of 2018 I had gone through 7 months of physical illness that had taken me to the emergency room in the middle of the night, many doctor visits and then to a specialist.
 I had had a CT scan and a multitude of other tests.
 I was frequently in pain and dealing with continual loss of weight and an inability to eat normally.
 I even went to see a therapist.
 I was a mess.
-By last New Years I had come to the realization that I was not going to get help from the medical community.
+By New Years I had come to the realization that I was not going to get help from the medical community.
 All they offered were more tests and drugs I had determined would not be good for my struggling body.
 I really got that I was on my own and was going to have to figure it out for myself.

 Then I heard about a simple technique developed by the HeartMath Institute called the Coherence Technique.
 I have been familiar with the Institute and it’s work for many years, so I thought I would give it a try, since it was so simple to do.
 I had no expectations for it as far as my physical condition went.
 It wasn’t put out as a healing technique.
 But I thought it might help with my general stress.
 At that point I was looking for anything that might help, so I threw myself into doing it a few times a day, and anytime I awakened in the middle of the night in pain or despair – just to calm myself down.
 And it worked!
 After about a week I could feel that something in me was beginning to heal, and within a month or so I was able to eat more normally and was beginning to gain back the weight I had lost.
 My whole being was coming back into balance again.
 All with the help of an incredibly simple technique which I took to calling the “Smiling Heart Breath”!
 The basic instructions are simple: